ntbuzz/Pawmoo/README.md

-# Radweapst - Rapid Development Web Application Platform by Section Template
+# Rawdst - Rapid Web Application Development BY Section Template

 It is a simple framework based on the MVC model.
 The biggest feature is that it supports the section template view using PHP associative array.